eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

 }
 ```

-#### Routes Updating Handling
+The newly added zebra_rnh_refresh_dependents() handles the routes updating, replacing the protocol client's notification.
+It will be detailed in the following sections.

+### Nexthop Group ID Handling
 The original approach of routes updating starts when zebra_rib_evaluate_rn_nexthops() function is called and stops when the route node's NHT list is empty.
 In other words, it stops when there are no nexthops resolving depending on this route node.
-During this backwalk process for route updating, the nhe of these routes is recreated, along with its ID being changed.
-However, at dplane/fpm level, there is no need to refresh the recursive NHG for prefix 2.2.2.2 and 100.0.0.1 again, since the reachability for both of them hasn't changed, and the ID of this recursive NHG could remain unchanged.
+During this backwalk process for route updating, the nexthop group of these routes is recreated, along with its ID being changed.
+However, at dplane/fpm level, there is no need to refresh the recursive nexthop group for prefix 2.2.2.2 and 100.0.0.1 again, since the reachability for both of them hasn't changed, and the nexthop group ID could remain unchanged.

 <figure align=center>
     <img src="images/nhg_id_change.jpg" >
     <figcaption>Figure 4.
-NHG ID change for route convergence<figcaption>
+ID change for route convergence<figcaption>
 </figure>

-To maintain the NHG ID unchanged for recursive NHG, refer to the zebra_rnh_refresh_dependents section for the details.
+To maintain the  ID unchanged for recursive nexthop group, refer to the zebra_rnh_refresh_dependents section for the details.

-The newly added zebra_rnh_refresh_dependents() handles the routes updating, replacing the protocol client's notification.
-It will be detailed in the following sections.

 ### Fast Convergence for Route Withdrawal
 As the case of recursive routes for EVPN underlay